If there was one phrase that I most often heard during my twenties, it would be: “… but you don’t look sick.”

 I was actually paying companies to keep me sick!
-Disgusted… embarrassed… betrayed… angry… words doesn’t even come close to describe how I felt.
+Disgusted… embarrassed… betrayed… angry… words don’t even describe how I felt.

 So angry… I did something about it.
-Not only did I throw away 2 kitchen trash bags (13 gallon sized) of harmful product, but I created an online course to share my findings with everyone.
+Not only did I throw away two kitchen trash bags (13-gallon-sized) of harmful products, but I created an online course to share my findings with everyone.

 My Panic Attack